caffkane/blog-posts/clean_code_ruby.md

 end
 ```
 ## Classes + Objects
 > Because everything is an object in Ruby, this advice pairs best with both classes and objects.
-Funny enough, SOLID can be applied to a lot of the class advice
+SOLID principles can be applied to a lot of the class advice given!

 ### Classes should be small - [Single Responsibility Principle (S in SOLID)]
 ``` Ruby